turingschool/calendar-shift/README.md

 Enter offset in # weeks:
 (default: 7)>
 ```
+You''ll know that it worked, because you should see a new `.ics` file in the `output` folder.
+That's the file we're going to import into Google Calendar!

+### Importing the calendar to Google Calendar

+On the left toolbar in Google Calendar, click the + next to "Other calendars" and then click "Import."
+Where is says "Select file from your computer," upload the `.ics` file from the `output` folder.
+Click "Import" and the events should now appear as expected.

-### Adding a new calendar to the collection
+### (if needed) Adding a new calendar to the collection

 From time to time you may decide you need to add a new calendar to the list that get scraped by the script.
 To do this, you need to add the new public (HTML) address for the calendar to the `CALENDARS` to the [calendar_collection.rb](https://github.com/turingschool/calendar-shift/blob/master/lib/calendar_collection.rb) file.

 The address will look something like this `casimircreative.com_59k8msrrc2ddhcv787vubvp0s4@group.calendar.google.com`.

-You can find it by going into the "Calendar Settings" menu on Google Calendar and scrolling down to the "Calendar Address" section and copying the "Calendar ID".
+You can find it by going into the settings for the specific calendar in Google Calendar and scrolling down to the "Integrate calendar" section and copying the "Calendar ID".

-### Importing the calendar to Google Calendar

-On the right side of calendar.google.com. there is a text field where you can search for co-workers calendars.
-To the right of it, there is a plus for add other calendars.
-Click it and then click import.
-You can then import the .ics file that was created and put in the Output folder.